 History

 In 1997.
 Netscape presented JavaScript to ECMA International, which standardized the specifications of the JavaScript under the name ECMAScript specifications (pronounced as “ek-ma-script”).
-The browsers now implement the Javascript using ECMAScript specifications, which is why the JavaScript programs behave similarly across all browsers.
+The browsers now implement Javascript using ECMAScript specifications, which is why the JavaScript programs behave similarly across all browsers.

 How it is Used